FarisZahrani/llama-cpp-py-sync/README.md

 By default it uses `LLAMA_MODEL` if set.
 Otherwise it downloads a default GGUF model and caches it locally.

 If the default model is missing, the CLI will prompt before downloading it.
-To auto-download without prompting, pass `--yes` or set `LLAMA_AUTO_DOWNLOAD=1`.
-If the default model is missing, the CLI will prompt before downloading it.
 To auto-download without prompting, pass `--yes`.

 Model cache location: